unyt-org/uix/docs/manual/13 Plugins.md

 import { AppPlugin } from "uix/app/app-plugin.ts";

 export default class MyPlugin implements AppPlugin<{text: string}> {
-    // the identifier used for this plugin in a DATEX file name = "my_plugin"
+    // the identifier used to refer to this plugin in a DATEX file name = "my_plugin"

-    // this method is called when the plugin is used in the app.dx file apply(data: {text: string}) {
+    // this method is called when the plugin is used in a DATEX file apply(data: {text: string}) {
       console.log("my plugin text: " + data.text);
     }